lsst-dm/dmtn-234/index.rst

 The Science Platform requires Kubernetes, which handles this type of interposition via ``Ingress`` resources.
 If the authentication service rejects the request at the ingress, it is never passed to the backend service.

+.. _scopes:

 Scopes
 ------

-After a user authenticates to the Science Platform, they are granted a set of "scopes."
+After a user authenticates to the Science Platform via a web browser, they are granted a set of "scopes" based on their group memberships.
 These scopes are used to make authorization decisions.
 Each service or component of the Science Platform will require the user have specific scopes to be allowed to access it.
-Users without the necessary scopes will be rejected with an error.
+Users without the necessary scopes to access a service will be rejected with an error when they attempt to access it.

-Scopes are used for "coarse-grained" access control: whether a user can access a specific component or API at all.
+Scopes are used for "coarse-grained" access control: whether a user can access a specific component or API at all, or whether the user is allowed to access administrative interfaces for a service.
 "Fine-grained" access control decisions made by services, such as whether a user with general access to the service is able to run a specific query or access a specific image, are instead made based on the user's group membership.
 (See :ref:`Groups <groups>` for more details.)